Apple Explains Face ID On-stage Failure - Slashdot

 Re: (Score:2)

-Feature without a requirement (Score:5, Insightful)
+Feature without a requirement (Score:4, Insightful)

 No one asked for this feature, but Apple wants to give it to us anyway.
 They have really lost touch with their user base, IMHO, and stray further and further afield.
 I think it may be time for another visionary but I doubt that Apple's culture will promote one as the old guard holds on for dear life.